exosite-archive/hvac-reference-application/README.md

 * [https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/](https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/)
 ```

 Ruby may already be installed on your system.
-Check to see if it is installed first by opening up a terminal window and type the command  (always copy and paste what comes after the $).
+Check to see if it is installed first by opening up a terminal window and type the command.

+**Note:** Always copy and paste what comes after the $.

 ```
 $ which gem